Messages from CAS Farias

-Complex Area Superintendent Chad Keone Farias of the Ka'u-Kea'au-Pahoa Complex Area provided this update on addressing air quality issues as students and staff return to school.
+- Aug.
+7, 2018: Complex Area Superintendent Chad Keone Farias of the Ka'u-Kea'au-Pahoa Complex Area provided this update on addressing air quality issues as students and staff return to school.

-this piece about the ongoing eruption at Kīlauea and preparing for the 2018-19 school year.
-From his message:
+this piece about the eruption at Kīlauea and preparing for the 2018-19 school year.

 - There are ongoing community debriefings held Tuesdays at 5 p.m. at the Pahoa High School cafeteria.

 - A joint federal/state/county disaster recovery center is open at the Pahoa Neighborhood Facility, 15-3022 Kauhale Street in Pahoa, 8 a.m. to 6 p.m. weekdays, Saturday from 8 a.m. to 4 p.m., closed Sundays.
 Island residents or businesses who suffered damage or losses as the result of the eruption have until Monday, Aug.
 13 to register for assistance with the Federal Emergency Management Agency or the U.S. Small Business Administration.
 Impacted residents can also register for assistance by phone (1-800-621-3362) or online here: https://www.disasterassistance.gov.